yassineAlouini/ml-experiments/README.md

 * `classification`: everything related to classification problems
 * `deep-learning`: everything related to neural networks and deep learning
 * `notebooks`: exploring some datasets and data science concepts
-* `miscellaneous`: other things that doesn't belong to previous categories
+* `miscellaneous`: other things that don't belong to previous categories

 ## License